MVinsonCPNB/java/java_fundamentals/web_servlets/JSTLcustomTagDemo/README.md

   of the MyFirstTag class.
 * web/firstTagTest.jsp declares <%@ taglib uri="/WEB-INF/tlds/mytags.tld"
   prefix="easy"%> and uses the new tag within the jsp.
-* src/java/customtagsdemo/DataFormatterTag.java is a tag which accepts to parameters, a header and a list, then prints out a table named with the header and the lists contents.
+* src/java/customtagsdemo/DataFormatterTag.java is a tag which accepts two parameters, a header and a list, then prints out a table named with the header and the lists contents.
 * src/java.customtagsdemo/SelectElementTag will manipulate the tag body via the